ismailolatunji/ismailolatunji/README.md

 ---

 ## 🔍 About Me
-- 📊 Proven in predictive modelling, KPI reporting, and dashboard design
+- 📊 **Expertise:** Predictive modelling, KPI reporting, and interactive dashboard design.
-- 🧠 Passionate about data storytelling and data-driven decision-making
+- 🧠 **Passion:** Data storytelling, leveraging insights to support data-driven decisions.
-- 🤝 Strong in stakeholder engagement and cross-functional collaboration
+- 🤝 **Collaboration:** Strong stakeholder engagement and cross-functional teamwork.
-- 🎓 MSc in Data Analytics & Technologies (University of Bolton)
+- 🎓 **Education:** MSc in Data Analytics & Technologies from the University of Bolton.

 ---